OCar88/OCar88/README.md

-# Welcome To My CyberSecurity Portfolio!!
+# Welcome To My Portfolio!!
 Hi, my name is Oliver, and i am a long time tech enthusiast with a love for learning that fuels my dream to become a senior level cybersecurity analyst.
 I consider myself an analytical thinker because of my ability to troubleshoot problems and effectively find a solution.
-I look forward to becoming an asset for an organizations security team by applying my skills and knowledge hands on, and help maintain a strong security posture.
 <br>

 ## 👨🏽‍💻 About Me